Gareth Jones ran the Paris Half Marathon in memory of his fiancée Heidi and to raise money to fund much needed research. He shares his story.

 Next time I’ll aim for under two hours, or who knows, maybe double up and do a full marathon!"

-Would you like to take on a half marathon for Ovarian Cancer Action?
-Why not join us for the beautiful Royal Parks Half in London!
+Would you like to take on a challenge for Ovarian Cancer Action?
+Why not join us for the beautiful Royal Parks Half Marathon in London?